SignPath/website/docs/documentation/projects.md

 ## Webhooks
 {: #webhooks}

-Configure Webhooks to notify other systems in your build chain about successful signing requests.
+Configure Webhooks to notify other systems in your build chain about completed signing requests.
 See [Webhook notifications](/documentation/build-system-integration#webhook-notifications).